 For a number of years I kept bees.
-I’ve spent happy times sitting and watching the comings and going of the hive.
+I’ve spent happy times watching the comings and going of the hive.
 Bees flying in ladened with pollen and full of news.
 Their complex waggle dance alerting others to the locations of the richest sources of pollen and nectar.
 A complex community whose existence is reliant on individual bees going out, exploring new places and returning to share information to ensure the growth of the community and honey reserves to see the colony through winter.

 I know, from the workshops I have facilitated, that networking is a topic which evokes a range of views and emotions.
 It comes ladened with preconceptions about what is involved and has all kinds of connotations attached to it.
 Some people love it, others hate it.
 For some it is a core skill to develop whilst others don’t give it much thought.
 Some people thrive on networking via social media whilst others prefer to network face to face.